Azure-Samples/azure-search-sample-data/README.md

 ## mixedContent

-This sample data is intended for upload to an Azure Blob storage container for AI-indexing (cognitive search) examples.
+This sample data is intended for upload to an Azure Blob storage container for AI enrichment examples.
 The data is a collection of mixed content types including images, Office documents, and text documents in common file formats.

 ## Caselaw

 The [Caselaw Access Project](https://case.law/bulk/download/) provides public bulk downloads of case data by jurisdiction.
 Several jurisdictions are freely available without having to request access first.
-We chose the first one (Arkansas jurisdiction), and then grabbed the first 10 cases.
+We chose the first one (Arkansas jurisdiction), and then took the first 10 cases.

 The file name for this data set is `caselaw-sample.json`.